da-nial/MapReduce-Exercises/README.md

 2. **Tweets Percentage and Counts in Specific States and Time**

    Develop a map-reduce program that calculates the percentage of tweets posted between 9 AM to 5 PM in specific states related to the first candidate, the second candidate, and both of them.
 Additionally, count the total number of tweets posted in those states during the specified time period.
 The states include New York, Texas, California, and Florida.
-The search should be case insensitive.
+The search should be case-insensitive.
    - You can find the results in [output/part-00000_2](output/part-00000_2).

 3. **Filtering Tweets by Geographic Coordinates**